Our curriculum is the Early Years Foundation Stage (EYFS) statutory framework (updated September 2021).

 We want the children to leave EYFS with a Good Level of Development across all areas of learning.
-We choose to do this by delivering discreet maths, English and Phonics lessons, and by Planning In The Moment during ‘choosing’ or Continuous Provision Time.
+We choose to do this by delivering discreet Maths, topic based English, and Phonics lessons, and by Planning In The Moment with individuals and groups during ‘choosing’ or Continuous Provision Time.
+We underpin all of our discreet teaching with a strong focus on the 3 Prime Areas of Communication and Language, Physical Development, and Personal and Social Development.

 Why we do Planning In the Moment